 The bottom line

 Teaching financial responsibility to your child is crucial to ensure they’ll be able to handle their finances as an adult.
 A savings account will help to teach them to work toward larger goals and help them gain a sense of control over their money.
+After all, a checking account is for spending money, whereas a savings account is perfect for teaching children how to save, a skill that will come in handy down the line as an adult.
+Plus, a savings account also offers higher interest rate returns on their money and savings accounts often have lower fees than checking.

 Editorial Note: Compensation does not influence our recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view a list of partners, click here.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser's page for terms & conditions.